America's Most Beautiful Springtime Destinations

-You know this Inland Empire valley for its eponymous music festival, but it's a chill visit any time of year -- particularly in spring, when the flowers are blowing up and the weather hasn't turned into a dry-heat triple digits.
-Thanks to plentiful Southern California winter rains this year, Anza-Borrego Desert State Park, California's biggest state park, is celebrating a spring "superbloom" of wildflowers.
-Not to be overlooked are the oddball artist colony of Slab City, the eerily beautiful Salton Sea, and the burgeoning "desert rock" scene around the Queens of the Stone Age studio Rancho de la Luna, near Joshua Tree.
-The region is also home to Palm Springs and one of America's best nudist resorts, if that's your thing.
+Anza-Borrego Desert State Park—the biggest park in the state—is once again celebrating an explosive spring bloom of wildflowers, so get you some of that.
+Not to be overlooked are the oddball artist colony of Slab City, the eerily beautiful Salton Sea, and the burgeoning "desert rock" scene around the Queens of the Stone Age recording studio Rancho de la Luna, near Joshua Tree.
+The region is also home to Palm Springs, where you can enjoy a kitschy getaway.

 Chena Hot Springs, Alaska

-Part hot springs/part resort/part unincorporated community/part alternative-energy research center, Chena Hot Springs -- about 50 miles north of Fairbanks -- is your go-to spot for soaking your tired bones in the healing waters of its natural outdoor hot springs rock lake and looking up at the aurora borealis (aka the northern lights) in the early spring.
-You can also take scenic nature flights over the surrounding glaciers before heading back to the resort to sip drinks in hand-carved ice glasses at the onsite Aurora Ice Bar located within the year-round Aurora Ice Museum.
+Part hot springs, part resort, part unincorporated community, part alternative-energy research center, Chena Hot Springs—about 50 miles north of Fairbanks—is a go-to spot for soaking your tired bones in a natural, heated rock lake.
+While resting in the healing waters and shaking off the last bit of winter, look up and you’ll be able to enjoy an early-spring northern lights display.
+Be sure to indulge in sightseeing flights over the surrounding glaciers before heading back to the resort to sip drinks in hand-carved ice glasses at the onsite Aurora Ice Bar, located within the year-round Aurora Ice Museum.
 The area's spectacular spring northern lights shows are best viewed between 10pm and 3am, so you might want to keep that ice drink handy.

 Texas Hill Country

-In this vast expanse of "real Texas" real estate extending west from Austin and north from San Antonio, the rolling terrain of Texas Hill Country pops in spring when the bluebonnets come into full bloom.
+In the vast expanse of "real Texas" extending west from Austin and north from San Antonio, the rolling terrain of Texas Hill Country truly pops in spring when the bluebonnets come into full bloom.
 Peep the bright blues, whites, yellows, and purples sprouting up from the grassy hills along endless miles of two-lane Texas tarmac, passing through dusty old cowboy towns with scenic caverns, rivers, and swimming holes up along the way.
-Muleshoe Bend Recreation Area is a prime spot for bluebonnet peeping, or you can pair your flower-gazing with a glass of vino on a Wine & Wildflower winery tour.
-Either way, be sure to stop in Llano for some Cooper's BBQ along the way if you know what's good for you.
+Muleshoe Bend Recreation Area is a prime spot for bluebonnet peeping.
+Follow your flower sightings up with a wine tasting—a must-do in Texas Hill Country.

 Shenandoah National Park, Virginia

-While Washington, DC's famed cherry blossoms have already peaked, you can still get your flower fix in the DC area with a trip to Northern Virginia's stunning Shenandoah National Park, with its 850 species of wildflowers.
-While the park nestled in the Blue Ridge Mountains is most famous for its spectacular fall foliage, spring is no slouch.
-The park hosts a "wildflower weekend" in early May with guided hikes to some of its best flower-spotting sites.
-You can also take in the scene by driving the picturesque, 105-mile Skyline Drive, but the best part about this park may be its close proximity to the town of Charlottesville, home to University of Virginia and a punching-seriously-above-its weight food and drink scene.
+After Washington, DC's famed cherry blossoms have already peaked, you can still get your flower fix in the DC area with a trip to Northern Virginia's stunning Shenandoah National Park, with its 850 species of wildflowers.
+While the park nestled in the Blue Ridge Mountains is most famous for its spectacular fall foliage, its fantastic springtime displays have flown more under the radar.
+The park hosts a "wildflower weekend" (May 6-7) with guided hikes to some of its best flower-spotting sites.
+You can also take in the scene by driving the picturesque 105-mile Skyline Drive.
+But the best part about this park may be its close proximity to the town of Charlottesville—home to University of Virginia and a punching-seriously-above-its-weight food and drink scene.
 Hell, you might just come to this gorgeous town as a base to explore the park and decide to just stay here instead.
-Which would be quite alright too.